Code-Institute-Solutions/WalkthroughProject01/README.md

-## Variables Meaning
+## Dataset Meaning
-The dataset contains cell images with records of parasitized cells and uninfected cells xxxxxxxxxxx
+The dataset contains images taken from blood smear workflow (when a drop of blood it taken on a glass slide) of cells that are parasitized or uninfected with malaria.

 ## Business Requirements
 As a Data Analyst from Code Institute Consulting, you are requested by HealthCare division to provide actionable insights and data driven recommendations to a Global Hospital Institution.
-The hospital is currently facing challenges on disease diagnostic.
+The hospital is currently facing challenges on disease detection, specially with malaria.
 * 1 - I am interested to differentiate visually an infected and uninfected cell.
 * 2 - I am interested to tell whether or not a given cell is infected with malaria.